tallstoat/pbparser/README.md

 Protocol buffers are a flexible and efficient mechanism for serializing structured data.
 The Protbuf compiler (protoc) is *the source of truth* when it comes to parsing proto files.
-However since protoc (and the parser in it) is written in C++, it presents us with a few challenges :-
+However protoc can be challenging to use in some scenarios :-

-* Using it in any automation setup typically involves spawning a process for invoking it.
-This is not ideal as the output of the compiler in the case of a parse error is messages on stdout.
-That's not very conducive for building functionality which needs a standard defined output structure to work with.
+* Protoc can be invoked by spawning a process from go code.
+If the caller now relies on the output of the compiler, they would have to parse the messages on stdout.
+This is fine for situations which need mere validations of proto files but does not work for usecases which require a standard defined parsed output structure to work with.
-* It does not return to the invoking process a parsed model of the proto file.
-So, it's not useful for another class of usecases where the caller needs a library so it can *use* the parsed model.
+* Protoc can also be invoked with *--descriptor_set_out* option to write out the proto file as a FileDescriptorSet (a protocol buffer defined in descriptor.proto).
+Ideally, this should have been sufficient.
+However, this again requires one to write a text parser to parse it.

-This library is meant to address the above mentioned challenges.
+This parser library is meant to address the above mentioned challenges.

 ## Installing